-The AutoFS file system (AutoFS), introduced in IRIX 6.2, is an implementation of the automatic mounter that uses the autofs command instead of automount.
-Like automount, autofs provides automatic and transparent NFS mounts upon access of specified AutoFS file systems. autofs mainly differs from automount by providing multi-threaded service, by providing in-place mounts, and by using the LoFS (loopback file system) to access local file systems. autofs is multi-threaded; it accepts dynamic configuration updates.
-Unlike automount, autofs access cannot be blocked by a server that is down or responding slowly.
-One thread may block, but this does not prevent other references through autofs from completing. autofs and automount cannot exist on the same system.
-By default, autofs is enabled upon installation, although automount can be selected with chkconfig.
-Further information about AutoFS starts on page 5.
+AutoFS The AutoFS file system (AutoFS) is an implementation of the automatic mounter that uses the autofs command instead of automount.
+Like automount, autofs provides automatic and transparent NFS mounts upon access of specified AutoFS file systems.
+Autofs mainly differs from automount by providing multi-threaded service, by using the autofsd daemon to perform autofs mounts and unmounts, by providing in-place mounts (links between /tmp_mnt and /hosts are no longer necessary), and by using the LoFS (loopback file system) to access local file systems. autofs and automount cannot co-exist on the same system.
+By default, AutoFS is enabled upon installation, although automount can be selected with chkconfig.